Asekon/RootKit/README.md

 Uninstall
 --

-remove the module as root
+remove the module from the kernel as root
 ```
 rmmod RootKit
 ```